catlee/aosa-volume2/raw/mailman/mailman.rst

 A brief history
 ===============

-GNU Mailman is free software for managing mailing lists.
+`GNU Mailman`_ is free software for managing mailing lists.
 Almost everybody who writes or uses free and open source software has probably encountered a mailing list.
 Mailing lists can be discussion-based or announcement-based, with all kinds of variations in between.
-Sometimes mailing lists are gatewayed to newsgroups on Usenet or Gmane.
+Sometimes mailing lists are gatewayed to newsgroups on Usenet or `Gmane`_.
 Mailing lists typically have archives which contain the historical record of all the messages that have been posted to the mailing list.

 GNU Mailman has been around since the early '90s, when John Viega wrote the first version to connect fans with a band he was friends with in college: the Dave Matthews Band.
-By the mid-90's, the center of the Python universe had moved from CWI in the Netherlands to CNRI in Reston Virginia USA, and we were running its mailing list using Majordomo.
+By the mid-90's, the center of the Python universe had moved from `CWI`_ in the Netherlands to `CNRI`_ in Reston Virginia USA, and we were running its mailing list using Majordomo.
 Of course, it just wouldn't do for the Python world to be running a Perl-based mailing list, and besides, it was too difficult to make the changes we needed to Majordomo.
 Ken Manheimer was instrumental in resurrecting an early version of Mailman from John's failed hard drive.
 Many excellent developers have contributed to Mailman since then, and today, Mark Sapiro is maintaining the stable 2.1 branch, while Barry Warsaw concentrates on the new 3.0 version.

 Many of the original architectural decisions John made have lived on in the code right up until the Mailman 3 branch, and in fact can still be seen in the